Google AdSense is one of the easiest Display Ad Networks to join. So, I understand why you need a trick or checklist for AdSense approval.

 Properly setting up your site navigation is very crucial to your earnings.

-- Ensure that your menu easily accessible on desktop and mobile.
+- Ensure that your menu is easily accessible on desktop and mobile.
 If that is not possible with your current theme, you may need to change it.

 6. Show Publish Date